What's a credit union?

 How can I join the Fulda Area Credit Union?

-If you live or work within our field of membership, call any of our branch locations to get membership information.
+If you live, work, worship, or attend school within our field of membership, call any of our branch locations to get membership information.
 If you are a blood or adoptive relative of a current member or their spouse you may also be eligible to join.

 How did credit unions start?